 For access to USGS and NRCan (USA and Canada) maps we like Topo Maps and Gaia GPS.

 We use both of these apps and believe they are better than the numerous other apps we have evaluated.

-Topo Maps is easier to learn and use but provides only USGS and NRCan maps and has limited functionality.
+Topo Maps is easier to learn and use but provides only USGS and NRCan maps and has very limited functionality.

-For a user who only cares about USGS/NRCan quads and uses only waypoints (not tracks or routes), this is a fantastic simple app.
+For a user who only cares about viewing USGS/NRCan quads and uses only waypoints (not tracks or routes), this is a fantastic simple app.

 Gaia GPS provides Satellite imagery and OpenCycleMaps in addition to USGS, and has a richer set of features, but takes longer to learn to use.

 For a user who wants the most complete set of functionality and the best selection of map sources, this is the best available app for the US and Canada.

 - For access to LINZ (New Zealand) maps we like Gaia GPS.
 Same comments as above: